AAS Travel Support for NRAO Summer Students: Jan 2026 at Phoenix, AZ

 Overview

-NRAO and GBO have funds to help undergraduate students attend the winter meeting of the American Astronomical Society in the January following their appointment, for the purpose of presenting a poster describing their summer research project.
-If the NRAO/GBO science advisor approves the student to attend this meeting, then the student should request funding, as described below.
+NRAO has funds to help undergraduate students attend the winter meeting of the American Astronomical Society in the January following their appointment, for the purpose of presenting a poster describing their summer research project.
+If the NRAO science advisor approves the student to attend this meeting, then the student should request funding, as described below.

-This year's AAS meeting will be held from 12-16 January 2025 at National Harbor, MD.
-The abstract deadline is 26 September 2024.
-Students should submit an abstract at the regular deadline, not the late deadline.
+This year's AAS meeting will be held from 4-8 January 2026 in Phoenix, AZ.
+Students should submit an abstract by the regular deadline (Oct 6), not the late deadline.
 Review the abstract carefully with your mentor before submitting it.
 Your mentor should be a co-author on the abstract.

-To be eligible for NRAO/GBO support, the student must have submitted their written summer research report to their local Summer Student coordinator.
-Students are required to contact their university department to request funding, or partial funding, to support the travel.
-Then, students should submit a request for funding to Jim Braatz (see example below) by September 25, 2024.
+To be eligible for NRAO financial support, the student must have submitted their written summer research report to their local Summer Student coordinator by August 31, 2025.
+Students are then required to contact their university department to request funding, or partial funding, to support the travel.
+Then, students should submit a request for funding to Jim Braatz (see example below) by September 22, 2025.
 Proposals that include contributing funds from the students' home institution or from the AAS (travel grants) will be viewed favorably.
 We encourage students to contact their home departments early to secure funds.

 Student Request for AAS Travel Support

-Students must submit a funding request to Jim Braatz by September 25, 2024.
-It can be a simple email message, and should contain the following:
+Students must submit a funding request to Jim Braatz by September 22, 2025.
+It should be a simple email message, and should contain the following:

 1. Poster Title